-- 53. Under the Health and Social Care Act 2012, the Health and Wellbeing Board was established as a Statutory Committee of the Council from 1st April, 2013.
-The core membership of the Board is set out in statute and shown below in italics:- - Director of People, Learning and Opportunities: Children and Young People/Adults Health and Wellbeing Directorates - Director of Public Health - Chair of Healthwatch Doncaster - Chair of Doncaster Clinical Commissioning Group - Portfolio Holder with responsibility for Public Health - Portfolio Holder with responsibility for Children's Services
+- 58. Under the Health and Social Care Act 2012, the Health and Wellbeing Board was established as a Statutory Committee of the Council from 1st April, 2013.
+The core membership of the Board is set out in statute and shown below in italics:- - Director of People (DCS/DASS) - Director of Public Health - Chair of Healthwatch Doncaster - Chair of Doncaster Clinical Commissioning Group - Portfolio Holder with responsibility for Public Health - Portfolio Holder with responsibility for Children's Services

-- 54. In addition to the above Council has agreed to the following Members:- - Majority Opposition Group representative - Chief Executive of Rotherham, Doncaster and South Humber NHS Foundation Trust (RDaSH) - Chief Executive of Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust (DBTHFT) - Head of Co-Commissioning, NHS England (Yorkshire & Humber) - Chief Officer, Doncaster Clinical Commissioning Group - District Commander for Doncaster South Yorkshire Police - Chief Executive, St Leger Homes - Chief Executive, New Horizons - Chief Executive, Doncaster CVS - Chief Executive of Doncaster Children's Services Trust - Portfolio Holder with responsibility for Adult Social Care - South Yorkshire Fire and Rescue - Director of Regeneration and Environment. - Chief Executive, Doncaster Children's Services Trust - 55.
-In light of operational experience in the way the Board conducts its business and to reflect external organisational changes made by, or affecting, some of the bodies represented on the Board, it is proposed that both Doncaster CVS and New Horizons be formally removed from the Board's membership.
+- 59. In addition to the above Council has agreed to the following Members:- - Majority Opposition Group representative - Chief Executive of Rotherham, Doncaster and South Humber NHS Foundation Trust (RDaSH) - Chief Executive of Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust (DBTHFT) - Head of Co-Commissioning, NHS England (Yorkshire & Humber) - Chief Officer, Doncaster Clinical Commissioning Group - Doncaster District Commander, South Yorkshire Police - Chief Executive, St Leger Homes - Chief Executive of Doncaster Children's Services Trust - Portfolio Holder with responsibility for Adult Social Care - South Yorkshire Fire and Rescue - Director of Regeneration and Environment - 60.
+In light of operational experience in the way the Board conducts its business and to reflect external organisational changes made by, or affecting, some of the bodies represented on the Board, it is proposed that Primary Care Doncaster be included within the Board's membership.